christina1797406/InfluxDB/README.md

 ## Files Included
 - to be added

+## Troubleshooting Guide
+- to be added

 ## Contributors
+The following contains the list of contributors who are students from the group porject InfluxDB UG-1.
 - Christina Nguyen a1797406
 - Kriti Aggarwal a1881175
 - Lakshya Patel a1885152